 - The Company has no responsibility if authorized/unauthorised third persons have access to information, including electronic addresses, electronic communication and personal data, access data when the above are transmitted between the Company or any other party, using the internet or other network communication facilities, telephone, or any other electronic means.

 - In case of a Force Majeure Event the Customer shall accept the risk of financial losses.

 RISK WARNING NOTICE FOR FOREIGN EXCHANGE AND DERIVATIVE PRODUCTS

-- This notice cannot disclose all the risks and other significant aspects of foreign exchange and derivative products such as futures, options, and Contracts for Differences.
+- This notice cannot disclose all the risks and other significant aspects of foreign exchange and derivative products such as futures.
 You should not deal in these products unless you understand their nature and the extent of your exposure to risk.
 You should also be satisfied that the product is suitable for you in light of your circumstances and financial position.
 Certain strategies, such as a “spread” position or a “straddle”, may be as risky as a simple Long or Short position.

 Although forex and derivative instruments can be used for the management of investment risk, some of these products are unsuitable for many investors.
 You should not engage in any dealings directly or indirectly in derivative products unless you know and understand the risks involved in them and that you may lose entirely all of your money.
 Different instruments involve different levels of exposure to risk and in deciding whether to trade in such instruments you should be aware of the following points:

 - Under Margin Trading conditions even small market movements may have great impact on the Customer’s Trading Account.
 It is important to note that all accounts trade under the effect of Leverage.
 The Customer must consider that if the market moves against the Customer, the Customer may sustain a total loss greater than the funds deposited.
 The Customer is responsible for all the risks, financial resources the Customer uses and for the chosen trading strategy.